Lenostatos/crownsegmentr/README.md

-They are all doing basically the same thing, which is looping over points they get from R and call the functionality exposed by `ams3d` and `spatial` to calculate modes for these points.
+They are all doing basically the same thing, which is looping over points they get from R and call the functionality exposed by `ams3d` and `spatial` to calculate terminal centroids for these points.

 In addition, there are also some helper functions in the `namespace ams3d_R_interface_util`